 (An example is shown in Figure 12.3.)
-In this particular implementation, we represent each list in adj as a subclass of ArrayStack, because we would like constant time access by position.
+In this particular implementation, we represent each list in adj as an ArrayStack, because we would like constant time access by position.
 Other options are also possible.
 Specifically, we could have implemented adj as a DLList.